-Applications for the SAT and for the ACT may be obtained from the counselor's office.
+Applications for the SAT and for the ACT may be obtained online at: collegereadiness.collegeboard.org

 Materials and Services

 - 1. College applications and college catalogs are available online through GA Futures. - 2.
 Information and applications concerning financial aid are available upon request in the guidance office. - 3.
 College applications and student transcripts are sent by guidance personnel upon request from students. - 4.
 A career/college center provides information using the computer based Georgia Career Information System (GCIS).
 Information on colleges and careers is available upon request. - 5.
 Students should have a Georgia High School Graduation Plan.